ForrestChaffee/Gravity/README.md

 # Uncertainty of Prediction (Title)
 **Summary**

 There are many ways of inserting physics into coding languanges.
-There are many tests that have been done that one can compare ones code results to.
+There are many tests that have been done that one can compare the accuracy of ones code results to.

 **Background**